Molmed/checkQC/README.md

 and by type of report.
 Run summary is also attached.
 Reports include both the message string and the data dictionary.
 - `illumina_short_view`: outputs a yaml string gathering all reports by lane and report type.
-This is suitable for cases where CheckQC's output is monitored by a human operator.
+Only the report's message is printed.
+This also include the run summary and is suitable for cases where CheckQC's output is monitored by a human operator.

 Views can be selected in the config file.